Napoleon Prestige PRO 665 Built-in Natural Gas Grill with Infrared Rear Burner and Rotisserie Kit – BIPRO665RBNSS-3

 Infrared radiation is used in industrial, scientific, military, commercial, and medical applications.
 Night-vision devices using active near-infrared illumination allow people or animals to be observed without the observer being detected.
 Infrared astronomy uses sensor-equipped telescopes to penetrate dusty regions of space such as molecular clouds, to detect objects such as planets, and to view highly red-shifted objects from the early days of the universe.
 Infrared thermal-imaging cameras are used to detect heat loss in insulated systems, to observe changing blood flow in the skin, to assist firefighting, and to detect the overheating of electrical components.
 Military and civilian applications include target acquisition, surveillance, night vision, homing, and tracking.
 Humans at normal body temperature radiate chiefly at wavelengths around 10 μm.
 Non-military uses include thermal efficiency analysis, environmental monitoring, industrial facility inspections, detection of grow-ops, remote temperature sensing, short-range wireless communication, spectroscopy, and weather forecasting.

 Napoleon is considered one of the greatest military commanders in history and Napoleonic tactics are still studied at military schools worldwide.
 His legacy endures through the modernizing legal and administrative reforms he enacted in France and Western Europe, embodied in the Napoleonic Code.
 He established a system of public education, abolished the vestiges of feudalism, emancipated Jews and other religious minorities, abolished the Spanish Inquisition, enacted the principle of equality before the law for an emerging middle class, and centralized state power at the expense of religious authorities.
 His conquests acted as a catalyst for political change and the development of nation states.
-However, he is controversial due to his role in wars which devastated Europe, his looting of conquered territories, and his mixed record on civil rights: he abolished the free press, ended directly elected representative government, exiled and jailed critics of his regime, reinstated slavery in France's colonies except for Haiti, banned the entry of blacks and mulattos into France, reduced the civil rights of women and children in France, reintroduced a hereditary monarchy and nobility, and violently repressed popular uprisings against his rule.
+However, he is controversial due to his role in wars which devastated Europe, his looting of conquered territories, and his mixed record on civil rights.
+He abolished the free press, ended directly elected representative government, exiled and jailed critics of his regime, reinstated slavery in France's colonies except for Haiti, banned the entry of blacks and mulattos into France, reduced the civil rights of women and children in France, reintroduced a hereditary monarchy and nobility, and violently repressed popular uprisings against his rule.

-Prestige refers to a good reputation or high esteem; in earlier usage, prestige meant "showiness".
-(19th c.)
+Prestige refers to a good reputation or high esteem; in earlier usage, prestige meant "showiness" (19th c.).

 Prestige may also refer to: